Edison High School (Minnesota)

-Thomas Edison High School is the only public high school in the Northeast community of Minneapolis, Minnesota, United States.
+Thomas Edison High School, or simply Edison, is a public high school in the Northeast community of Minneapolis, Minnesota, United States.
 It was named after the American inventor Thomas Alva Edison.
 Located in the Holland neighborhood, the school's academic focus areas are: American Studies, Business Enterprise, Candidate International Baccalaureate Middle Years Programme, International Baccalaureate Diploma Programme, Personal Care & Therapeutic Services, and Technology & Multi Media.

 The school opened in 1922.
 Additions have been made to the rear of the building, and a gymnasium was built across Monroe Street.
 The track and football field are behind this gym, and the school's baseball/softball field is in adjacent Jackson Square Park.

 Demographics

 The demographic breakdown of the 958 students enrolled for 2017-18 was: